 Music production isn’t just about technical knowledge or skill, it’s about expression.
 You can know every trick in the book about mixing with EQ or using compression, but if the song doesn’t evoke any feeling you’re doing it a disservice.
 There are several ways to make a mix more expressive.
 Performing with grit and emotion is the most obvious way, but there are also tools that enhance an instrument’s character, tone, or length.
-One of the most popular of these tools is delay.
+One of the most popular of these tools is the delay effect.
 There are several types of delay, each with distinct characteristics and applications.
 Here we’ll go over five of these delay types and how you can use them to make your mix more expressive.

 1. Analog/Tape Delay